theislab/scPoli_reproduce/README.rst

   Install SeuratDisk (0.0.0.9019)

 scPoli
   Please use the [scPoli_legacy](https://github.com/theislab/scPoli_legacy) repository for reproducibility.
-That code will not be maintained.
+That code is not maintained.
 For any other use refer to [scArches](https://github.com/theislab/scarches/).